Tour Details

 Meals included: Breakfast and Lunch (including wine).

-Today our focus is on discovering the best of Torino, and there are many facets to uncover including culture, history…..and chocolate!
+Today our focus is on discovering the best of Torino, and there are many facets to uncover as a result of the city being the centre of a kingdom.

 Dinner tonight is at a restaurant that showcases the cuisine of Piedmont.